riolubruh/YABDP4Nitro/README.md

 Note that only other others of the plugin will be able to see your fake profile picture.

+**Note: Because this uses Custom Status, you must be appearing Online, Idle, or Do Not Disturb for this to work!**

 ___

 ## Miscellaneous